malakramahi1/CS351-FullStack-Group/docs/milestone2/README.md

 - Use filters (by course code, date, topic) to discover opportunities.
 - Send direct messages to group/event organizers.

 This solves the discovery, connection problem in a centralized, accessible way.
+The idea will be called College Event Friend Finder.

   Problem 3